emmastrand/Kenya_SamakiSalama/README.md

 All scripts created within a R project: `FishLandings`.

-- `QC.Rmd`: reads in Fishing Landings
+- `QC.Rmd`: reads in Fishing Landings raw dataframe and outputs a cleaned data file
 - `Figures.Rmd`: figures produced from the above datasets
 - `Statistics.Rmd`: statistical analyses on the above datasets